lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
 By extension, such a window is called an All-0 window.

-  The size of the FCN field is called N. It is defined for each F/R mode and Rule Id.
+  The size of the FCN field is called N. It is defined for each F/R mode and Rule ID.
   Since All-1 is special, the maximum value of FCN (as an unsigned integer) theoretically is (2^N)-2.
   However, each SCHC F/R mode or each LPWAN technology-specific document is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
   The rationale is that MAX_WIND_FCN finely controls the width of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.